theodorejb/Responsive-Captcha/README.md

 Usage guide
 -----------

-1. Initialize the TextCaptcha class
+1. Import and initialize the TextCaptcha class

         <?php
+            require 'TextCaptcha.php';
             $textCaptcha = new TextCaptcha();
         ?>